tseiman/timer-netsend-test/README.md

 ### Folder "tools":

 #### stress-ng
 this tool is used to utilize the CPU of the System Under Test (SUT) to test it's beahvior.
 The script "cpu_stress_control.sh" uses this tool.
 It is downloaded http://smackerelofopinion.blogspot.de/2014/06/stress-ng-updated-system-stress-test.html and copied here to keep compatibility with the scripts.

+### Folder "ecp3":
+This folder contains the the LatticeECP3 Versa Development Kit (see link "ECP3 Dev Kit") project for the Lattice Diamond suite (see link "Diamond").

 ## Setting up ETH Interface: